gymreklab/STRDenovoTools/README.md

-# MonSTR: identifying de novo tandem repeat mutations from next-generation sequencing data
+# MonSTR

+MonSTR is a toolkit for identifying and analyzing de novo tandem repeat mutations.
+The core code for calling de novos and parsing VCF files is modified from that originally written by Thomas Willems in the [HipSTR](https://github.com/tfwillems/HipSTR) repository.

 Authors: